-- This product must be installed by a licensed plumber or gas fitter. - When flexible connectors are used, the maximum length shall not exceed 36 in.
-(914 mm). - When lever type gas shutoffs are used they shall be T-handle type.

-The use of copper tubing for gas piping is not approved by the state of Massachusetts.
+- This product must be installed by a licensed plumber or gas fitter. - When flexible connectors are used, the maximum length shall not - When lever type gas shutoffs are used they shall be T-handle type. - The use of copper tubing for gas piping is not approved by the state of Massachusetts.